36 Drought-tolerant Plants with Names and Pictures

-Plants with low water needs do not require to be watered very frequently, they are drought tolerant and are perfect for the forgetful or busy plant parent.
+Plants with little water needs do not require to be watered very frequently, they are drought-tolerant and are perfect for the forgetful or busy plant parents.

-The plants with low water requirements are endowed with special structures which store water and allow them to go for a considerable periods of time without being watered.
+These plants that do not need much water are endowed with special structures which store water and allow them to go for considerable periods of time without being watered.

 1. String of Nickels Plant (Dischidia nummularia)